Objectives

 Remote pedagogical and technical support and assistance

-Support and assistance are provided by the same trainer as the one delivering the training.
-This support and assistance is provided by e-mail or, in an emergency, by telephone.
-The trainer's contact details are given to the beneficiary at the start of the course.
-The trainer must reply within 48 hours.
-If the trainer cannot be reached within this period, the beneficiary may contact the training manager, whose contact details are given in the Welcome Booklet.
+Support and assistance are provided by the same trainer who conducts the training.
+This support and assistance are provided via email or, in case of an emergency, by phone.
+The trainer’s contact information is provided to the participant at the start of the training.
+The trainer must respond within 48 hours.
+If the trainer cannot be reached after this time has elapsed, the participant may contact the academic director, whose contact information is provided in the welcome booklet.

 Means for monitoring action implementation and results

-• On completion of the training, the beneficiary fills in a certificate of attendance.
+- At the end of the training, the beneficiary completes a certificate of attendance,

-• He/she also takes part in a knowledge assessment quiz.
+- He/She also takes a knowledge assessment quiz,

 People with disabilities

-Training is open to all, and all situations of disability will be taken into account within the limits of the skills, human and material resources offered as part of the training provided.
-If ORIENTACTION does not have the material, technical and human resources to meet the needs of a disabled person, the latter will be referred either to the ORIENTACTION group's disability advisor, or to a partner organization in the ORIENTACTION network.
+The training is open to the general public, and all types of disabilities will be accommodated within the limits of the skills, human resources, and equipment available as part of the training program.
+If ORIENTACTION does not have the material, technical, and human resources to meet the needs of a participant with a disability, that participant will be referred either to the ORIENTACTION group’s disability liaison or to a partner organization within the ORIENTACTION network.

 Access procedures and deadlines